 What Are Goals in Google Analytics?

 Goals in Google Analytics allow you to track specific user interactions on your site.
-These user interactions can be anything including form submissions, button clicks, ebook downloads, and more.
+These user interactions can be anything including form submissions, product purchases, collection of leads, and more.

 Let’s take a look at how to set up goals in Google Analytics and why MonsterInsights is much easier to use.